microsoft/CNTK/bindings/python/examples/Notebooks/CNTK_101_LogisticRegression/CNTK_101_LogisticRegression.md

 trainer = Trainer(netout, loss, label_error, [sgd(netout.parameters(), lr=0.02)])
 ```

-First lets create some helper functions that will be needed to visualize different functions associated with training.
+First let us create some helper functions that will be needed to visualize different functions associated with training.

 ```python